PSG950828/PSG/README.md

 ## Usage

-Run the script with Python and one of the following commands:
+You can run the script with Python and follow the interactive menu, or specify one of the following commands directly:

 ```
 python note_manager.py list